beroukhim-lab/SVsig/README.md

 - **simulations**: Boolean to test simulated data.
 - **genome_build**: 'hg19' or 'hg_38'.

-Note to self: remove local and simulations parameter, add output_file parameter ALSO move parameters from break_invasion_model to Run2DModel

 ### Outputs
 _SVsig-2D_ and _SVsig-2Dc_ output a file containing significantly recurrently events.
 Each unique event is denoted with by a cluster number.
 The genomic coordinates, subtype, and ID information for each rearrangement in a cluster are displayed.
 In addition, the following columns are present: